-5.20 Using data from the 2011 Census, compared to Hinckley and Bosworth Borough, Sheepy Parish has a smaller proportion of young householders (under 35) but more households over the age of 65.
-Local house prices are high compared to neighbouring settlements, a high proportion of homes are detached and there are high levels of under-occupancy.
+- 5.19 Using data from the 2011 Census, compared to Hinckley and Bosworth Borough, Sheepy Parish has a smaller proportion of young householders (under 35) but more households over the age of 65.
+Local house prices are high compared to neighbouring settlements, a high proportion of homes are detached and there are high levels of under-occupancy. - 5.20 The provision of market housing units which cater for older households is a key supply gap which urgently needs to be addressed.
+While bungalows require more land and are therefore not attractive for developers, it is important that efforts are made within new developments to provide for older households.